Skip to Content

 How do I apply for SNAP in Washington?

-Submit an application at a local DSHS Community Services Office (CSO) in person, by mail or online through the Washington Connection or offline when the Mobile Community Services Office is in town.
+Submit an application at a local DSHS Community Services Office (CSO) in person,2 or apply online through the Washington Connection or offline when the Mobile Community Services Office is in town.

 If applicable, an interview will be arranged to determine your eligibility.
 Once your application is verified, a determination will be made no later than 30 days.

-Can you use Washington EBT out of state?
+Can I use Washington EBT out of state?